Artem-io/estatemain/README.md

 ## Features
 - Users can filter properties by location, price range and property type.
 - Each property listing includes photos, location details, price and further detailed information.
-- If clients are interested or have any questions they can send an e-mail to the finantial advisor by filling the form.
+- If clients are interested or have any questions they can send an e-mail to the financial advisor by filling the form.
 - Prices are shown in different currencies (USD, EUR, GBP) and are calculated based on current exchange rate.

 ## Stack